1 9 8 2 – 1 9 8 6 (USA)

 Car maintenance was provided by Bonnie Barstow, April Curtis and black homeboy, Reginald Cornelius III – or RC3.

-The show had four successful seasons on NBC and became an international hit (the title translated as “Super Car” in some countries).
+The show also became an international hit (the title translated as “Super Car” in some countries).

 Though the gimmick of the series was the car, much of the show’s appeal was due to Hasselhoff.
 The tall, handsome former soap-opera star joked and kidded with his computerised car, and his tight jeans, wavy hair and laid-back style made women melt.